-This AOP details the downstream events of CYP7B inhibition leading to a decreased locomotor activity that adversely impacts reproductive success.
+This AOP details the linkage between CYP7B inhibition and decreased sexual behavior that adversely impacts reproductive success.
 CYP7B is expressed in the brain and catalyzes the conversion of pregnenolone to 7α -hydroxypregnenolone, a neurosteroid that stimulates the release of dopamine in the telencephalon.
-When released through this pathway, dopamine binds D2 receptor which is involved in locomotor activity induction.
+When released through this pathway, dopamine binds D_2 receptor which is involved in induction of sexual behaviors, among other effects.
 Ketoconazole and other azole fungicides are potent inhibitor of cytochrome P450s, including CYP7B.
 They bind to the heme site of the enzyme preventing its catalytic activity.
-Exposure to one of these molecules induces a decrease in 7α -hydroxypregnenolone synthesis which, in turn, reduces dopamine release in the telencephalon and limits locomotor activity.
-Since locomotor activity is closely associated to reproductive success through courtship enhancement (newt), expansion of territory (bird) and homing migration (salmon), its inhibition negatively affects the fitness of animals.
+When exposed to one of these molecules, 7α -hydroxypregnenolone synthesis decreases which, in turn, reduces dopamine release in the telencephalon and limits sexual behavior.
+Since sexual behaviors are closely associated to reproductive success, its inhibition negatively affects the fitness of animals.

 7α -hydroxypregnenolone was recently discovered and its function and regulation remain unclear.
-The few studies that focused on this neurosteroid and that were used for this AOP are based on in vitro and in vivo experiments in salmon, quail and newt.
-At present, it is believed that the function of this neurosteroid differs in mammals, which suggest that this AOP is only applicable to non-mammalian vertebrates.
-Also, the sex applicability of the AOP varies according to species.
+The few studies that focused on this neurosteroid and that were used for this AOP are based on in vitro and in vivo experiments quail and newt.
+Since the function of this neurosteroid differs in mammals, this AOP is only applicable to non-mammalian vertebrates.
+It is also limited to male.